coconut2015/agg-tutorial/doxygen/line_drawing_2.md

 it is necessary to add an extra step that compute the actual curve path using agg::conv_curve.
 Then use this curve path to generate the stroke path.

+There are a number of advantages with this approach.

+* One does not have to pay the cost of generating curves when there are no curves in the path.
+* It is easy to add / combine path generators depending on the need.

 ```cpp
 	agg::conv_curve<CmdVertexPath> curvePath (path);
 	agg::conv_stroke<agg::conv_curve<CmdVertexPath>> strokePath (curvePath);